mrlalonde/spring-hateoas-tutorial/README.md

 In my stubbed service,
 it caused the entities to accumulate redundant links!!

+## Other explorations to do/try
+ - other media types than HAL (HAL-Forms?).
+ - use affordances
+ - use Representation Assembler

 ## More general HATOAS notes

+### Media Type explorations:
+Some media types (Collections+json,  Uber) are really geared towards data-driven UIs where the data is all expressed as key-values.

+This makes for an awkward API.
+At lest, HAL is a bit subtle about the links.

 ### Infoq presentation:
 https://www.infoq.com/presentations/spring-hateoas-1/